Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Jeromy Sonne of Moonshine Marketing shared a unique tip about promoting your videos.
 Sonne suggested using lookalike audiences to devote more of your paid budget to audiences similar to the people who are already watching your videos for a longer amount of time.

 “With paid promotion, you can create lookalike audiences of people who watch more of your video, while excluding audiences who watch less.”
 Sonne explained, “Basically make a 1% lookalike audience of people who watched 75% of your video and exclude those that only watch 25% or less.”
+After employing this strategy, use this social media dashboard software to track it’s effectiveness.

 While a clear and compelling video description might seem like a tip for getting people to start watching your video, it can also encourage viewers to stick around.
 Think about it: your video description sets the audience’s expectations—and low watch time can often be the result of a discrepancy between expectation and reality.